Joffre Lakes Provincial Park

 Lower Joffre Lake (First Lake)

-The sign at the trailhead informed us that it would be 15 minutes to the first lake (Lower Joffre Lake).
-Depending on how quickly you walk, it’ll probably be closer to 5-10 minutes.
+The sign at the trailhead informed us that it would take 15 minutes to reach the first lake (Lower Joffre Lake).
+But it’ll probably be closer to 5-10 minutes, depending on how quickly you walk.

 The signs seemingly post such long times for the most novice of hikers.
-I believe that the Joffre Lakes Trail map lists the times from the trailhead more accurately:
+I believe the Joffre Lakes Trail map is more accurate in listing the time estimates from the trailhead:

 • First lake: 5 mins